jonrh/pickaxe-assignment/readme.md

 # Pickaxe Foundry Take Home Assignment

 This is a take home assignment for the role of web developer / front end engineer at [Pickaxe Foundry](https://pickaxe.ai).
+The source is tracked in the private GitHub repository [jonrh/pickaxe-assignment](https://github.com/jonrh/pickaxe-assignment).
+Please get in touch at [hi@jonrh.is]() if you would like access to see the git commit history.

 **Author**: Jón Rúnar Helgason
 **Date**: 12.
 Jan 2020